 What's the difference between the Tree of Knowledge of Good and Evil and the Tree of Life?

-What is the difference between sympathy and empathy?
+What is the difference between grief and sorrow?

 What is the difference between a Novel and a Novella?